TotallyInformation/node-red-contrib-uibuilder/docs/walkthrough1.md

 uibuilder takes the opposite approach to Dashboard.
 Its main purpose is to be a _foundation_ on which you can build whatever you like, however you like.

 It does the complex background tasks for you and then gets out of the way.
-Please see the uibuilder documentation for more details.

-uibuilder is a bridge between the Node-RED server and any connected clients (web browser tabs).
-Each browser tab pointing at the same uibuilder instance is a client so you can have many clients running from 1 browser if you like.
+uibuilder is a *bridge* between the Node-RED server and any connected clients (web browser tabs).
+Each browser tab pointing at the same uibuilder instance is a *client* and you can have many clients running from 1 browser, 1 device/many browsers or different devices - however you like.

 ## How to get started - 4 steps to a data-driven web app

-It may look complex, but really it isn't.
+It may look complex, but really it isn't. 😊

 1. Install node-red-contrib-uibuilder via Node-RED's "Manage palette" menu.